 How to Know Your Fund is Aggressive Growth

 Many aggressive growth stock mutual funds have the term "aggressive growth" or "capital appreciation" or "capital opportunity" or "strategic equity" within the fund name.
-However, this is not always the case.
-To be sure a particular fund is an aggressive growth fund, an investor can look at one of the best mutual fund research sites and look for the specific mention of "aggressive growth" under the Fund Objective.
+This is not always the case, though; to be sure a particular fund is an aggressive growth fund, an investor can look at one of the best mutual fund research sites and look for the specific mention of "aggressive growth" under the Fund Objective.
 Investors can also look for the stated objective within the mutual fund prospectus or they may go directly to the mutual fund family website and find the objective there.

-Investors should be cautioned that a mutual fund with the words "aggressive growth" in its name can be (and often is) categorized as a growth fund.
-There is a difference in meaning in category and objective: In simple terms, category is a label for reference and objective is an investment strategy or philosophy.
+Investors should be cautioned that a mutual fund with the words "aggressive growth" in its name can be categorized as a growth fund.
+There is a difference in meaning in category and objective; in simple terms, category is a label for reference and objective is an investment strategy or philosophy.
 Therefore, if you already have a growth fund in your portfolio, you may not need an aggressive growth fund in addition to it.
 See stock overlap for more cautions on having funds with similar investment objectives.